PROTECTION OF YOUR PERSONAL DATA

 'Third party cookies

-' from the Share widget are placed on the computer - if the user opted-in -
+' from the Share widget are placed on the computer - if the user

 in order to allow users to share content on social media.

-The website does not set cookies with the display of links to our social media when you are browsing our website
+The website does not set cookies with the display of links to our social media when you are browsing our

-When the website is accessed first, the website visitor is provided with a choice to accept (“OK, I agree”) or
+When the website is accessed first, the website visitor is provided with a choice to accept (“OK, I

 refuse (“Decline cookies”) the placement of cookies.